Swayam-Prakash-Bhuyan/SREDailyChallenge/challenge15.md

 IP addresses uniquely identify hosts on a network.
 IPv4 is 32-bit (e.g., `192.168.1.10`), IPv6 is 128-bit (e.g., `2001:db8::1`).

 **Why important?**
-If you don’t know addressing basics, you’ll misconfigure masks, gateways, or try to reach the wrong network.
+If you don't know addressing basics, you'll misconfigure masks, gateways, or try to reach the wrong network.
 IP addressing also affects routing, ACLs, NAT — everything SREs care about.

 ---